Rumyra/blog-rumyra/src/posts/2016-11-01-codevember-number-one.md

 - simple-html-css
 - audio-api
 status: published
+layout: post.html
+image: bridgetBook.jpg
+summary: "Welcome to my Codevember.
+This month I’m going to take you through some audio visualisation techniques in the browser."
 ---

 Welcome to my Codevember.
 This month I’m going to take you through some audio visualisation techniques in the browser.
 I’ve written and spoken about this a number of times, as well as made a few codepens every now and again, but I thought I would take this month to go over creating audio triggered visuals from the ground up.